Virtual-Coffee/VC-Community-Docs/monthly-challenges/VC_Hacktoberfest/README.md

 If you want to practice open source or are a maintainer and want to list your repo(s) in our recommended repos for Hacktoberfest, you can still do so until Oct 31!
 We also encourage our mentors to use this repo to practice open source for their mentees! 🙌
 ```

+### Kick-Off Event

+⏳ **Timeline**: On the 1st day of the challenge.

+👉 We kick-off the challenge on October 1st on Zoom, hosted by Dan and Bekah.

 ### Async Check-Ins